A Gameplan for Health Screenings Upon Re-opening

 Consider putting these best practices into place and use your detailed workplace screenings gameplan to reduce the risk of COVID-19 in the workplace.

-How To Do Wellness Screenings at Work
+How To Do Wellness Screenings Upon Entry

 1. Have Check Stations At All Entrances

-Designate a team at each workplace entrance to screen employees each morning as they arrive for the day.
+Designate a team at each entrance to screen employees each morning as they arrive for the day.
 It’s best to set up a tent or welcoming station of some sort to have cars drive up to.
 Employees can roll down their car window and complete the screening process without even unbuckling their seatbelt.

 Screening employees before they even enter the building is the best way to prevent an outbreak in your facility.
 Individuals should remain in their car for the screening to ensure minimal contact between employees and screeners.